lojug/spring-boot-demo/README.md

 # Spring Boot Demo

+`## Overview

+This project demonstrates a typical full stack web application.
+To illustrate how easy it is to get up and going with Spring Boot we have built a school enrollment web app.

+The stack includes:

+- JQuery, Bootstrap and Thymeleaf for the UI
+- Spring MVC to glue the backend and UI
+- JPA, an API to persist data
+- H2 database to store data

 ## POM file savings with Spring Boot

 Instead of dozens of maven dependencies we have 5 spring boot dependencies.